-ACTION 9 Track and report progress to guide
+ACTION 9 Track and report pro

-future actions.
+Track and report progress to guide future actions.

 - A process for gathering feedback and measuring progress on local and regional adaptation efforts. - Clarity on how to adapt plans and projects to changing conditions and outcomes. - Enhanced monitoring of nature-based projects to better understand the benefits and challenges of an ecosystems approach to adaptation.